MicrosoftDocs/customer-insights/ci-docs/data/measure-builder.md

 - Customer measure: Generates output as its own table named after the name of the measure you define.
 You can't change it to a customer attribute once run or saved.
 Customer measures don't show in the customer profile card.
 Customer measures have a direct relationship to the unified customer profile.

-- Business measure: Generates output as its own table and shows on the home page of your Customer Insights environment.
+- Business measure: Generates output as its own table and shows on the home page of your Dynamics 365 Customer Insights - Data environment.
 Business measures don't have a direct relationship to individual customer profiles.
 Business measures look across all customer profiles or are grouped by another attribute.
 For example, a calculation for all customers in a specific state.

 1. Go to **Insights** > **Measures**.